 Recent studies show that heart rate is easily influenced by external factors (illness, tiredness, nutrition etc.).
 Most wearables cannot take such factors into account.

-With OXY DR1 however, through the measurement of muscle oxygen saturation (SmO2), a real-time analysis of the actual state of the athlete is taken place.
+With DR2 however, through the measurement of muscle oxygen saturation (SmO2), a real-time analysis of the actual state of the athlete is taken place.
 Furthermore, not just one parameter is shown, but multiple parameters that are of relevance for a reliable diagnostic.

 What is the difference between SmO2 and SpO2?